nicolastakashi/ntakashi-opentelemetry-collector/processor/unusedmetricprocessor/README.md

 In this example:

-- The processor connects to an analytics server at `http://localhost:9092`
+- The processor connects to a prom-analytics-proxy server at `http://localhost:9092`
+- It queries this server to check if each metric is being used
+- Metrics that are not being used are automatically dropped from the pipeline
-- It has a 10-second timeout for server requests
+- It has a 10-second timeout for analytics server requests
 - TLS verification is disabled for development purposes